dannynday/Supervised-Machine-Learning-SML-/README.md

 I used a logistic regression model to compare two versions of the dataset.
 First, I used the original dataset.
 Second, I resampled the data by using the `RandomOverSampler` module from the imbalanced-learn library.

-For both cases, I get the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+For both cases, I did the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.

 ## Steps